-Tual joined the Ethereum project In January of this year.
+Tual joined the Ethereum (ETH) project In January of this year.
 His current focus is on smart contracts/smart property and the development of decentralized applications deployed on top of a blockchain infrastructure.
+With more regulated cryptocurrency platforms offering Ethereum, and Ethereum’s crowdfunding of $21 million in less than a month, it is now virtually impossible to ignore this coin.

 If a consumer remembers one thing about Ethereum what should it be?